Cascading/cascading-jdbc/README.md

 `--properties-file=/path/to/my.properties` instead.

 Finally we tell the derby provider, where it can find the derby server.
 The `create=true` is optional.
-If the database exist already, you can omit it.
+If the database already exists, you can omit it.

     > lingual catalog --schema working --table title_counts --stereotype titles -add "jdbc:derby://localhost:1527/mydb;create=true" --protocol jdbc  --format derby